aumouvantsillage/guillaume.baierouge.fr/src/2020-11-08-my-first-dsl-with-racket.md

 <!-- more -->

-This article is about my first discovery of Racket through an experiment to create a reasonably small, though not trivial, Domain-Specific Language (DSL).
+This blog series is about my first discovery of Racket through an experiment to create a reasonably small, though not trivial, Domain-Specific Language (DSL).
 This DSL is a very simple and limited hardware description language, loosely inspired by VHDL and Verilog.
 This is not my *dream* HDL yet, but hopefully this work will be a good starting point for a more *serious* language implementation.

-This article is also about my alternate feelings of excitement and frustration with Racket.
+This series is also about my alternate feelings of excitement and frustration with Racket.
 As a long-time adept of the [Model-Driven Engineering (MDE)](https://en.wikipedia.org/wiki/Model-driven_engineering) methodology, using frameworks such as [EMF (the Eclipse Modeling Framework)](https://www.eclipse.org/modeling/emf/)